Pine Tree Players

 • Make decisions: Consider your first impressions and make decisions about your character that aren’t dictated in the sides.

 • Practice: Practice reading relaxed while sitting, standing, and walking.
-Check that body parts (shoulders, hands, neck, jaw, toes) are not tightening.
+Notice if you are holding body parst tightly or stiffly (e.g. shoulders, hands, neck, jaw, toes) and try to keep your body relaxed and at ease.
 Perform simple tasks while reading.
 You’ll be doing the same when auditioning or rehearsing.
-Avoid repeated gestures (or any gesturing, for that matter).
+Avoid repeated gestures or any specific gesturing at all.

 • Bring the sides: Always bring the sides and refer to them if necessary.

 • Don’t over-rehearse: Don’t over-rehearse your dialogue.
-Yes, of course, you should be prepared and make strong choices with the material.
-However, you must not be so attached to your choices that you can’t take direction during the audition.
+While it is important to be prepared and make strong choices with the material, you must not be so attached to your choices that you can’t take direction during the audition.

 10 tips for creating a self-tape audition